The rise of e-commerce has opened various payment options for Malaysian consumers. Today, customers...

 The key difference between encryption and tokenization is that encryption converts data into an unreadable form using a key (i.e., a password), while tokenization doesn't require any key or extra work on your part — instead, it uses a random series of numbers as a placeholder for the information you want to protect

 Tokenization and encryption are popular ways to protect sensitive data in cloud storage and internal applications.
-Organizations will typically pick either Tokenization or encryption or a mix of both to secure data.
+Organisations will typically pick either Tokenization or encryption or a mix of both to secure data.

 What are the Pros and Cons of Payment Tokenization?